kanors-emr/Veda-start-page-news/docs/source/index.rst

 `Version 231 <https://github.com/kanors-emr/Veda2.0-Installation>`_ has been released.

 Announcements:
-   * I encourage users to update to version 230 (or higher).
+   * We encourage users to update to version 230 (or higher).
 Major enhancements - batch sync and backup/restore state will make it a lot easier to upgrade versions.
    * We have emailed permanent license keys to "license admins" for all users.
 Let us know if you intend to use Veda2.0 and did not receive a key yet.

 `Version History <https://veda-documentation.readthedocs.io/en/latest/pages/version_history.html>`_

 .. note::
     **Migrating models to Veda2.0 requires familiarity with the model database and Veda_FE/BE.
-I request users to NOT delegate this task to new members of the team.**
+Users are requested to NOT delegate this task to new members of the team.**